-I am a Developer turned Community Manager for the global open-source WordPress project.
+I am a Developer turned Community Manager for the global open-source WordPress project with a current focus on education and training.

 My studies in pastoral ministry, coupled with my years of work as a web developer, have been the perfect blend of theory & practical experience to prepare me for my current work as a community manager in the tech industry.